DAsInDavid1/Data_Bootcamp_Final/README.md

 ### Machine Learning

 #### Initial Machine Learning Phase
 We are using a basic gradient boosting classifer method to see which learning rate we can expect the best results from.
 As seen in the picture below, we have the highes validation accuracy score at 0.1 learning rate.
-Even thought the higher training levels have a higher training accuracry score, it is getting to seperated from the validation accuarcy score.
-This is most likely caused by over fitting and we have decided to go with 0.1 since it has the closes training and validation accuracy scores, implying that this learning rate is not overfitted.
+Even though the higher training levels have a higher training accuracry score, it is getting to seperated from the validation accuracy score.
+This is most likely caused by over fitting and we have decided to go with 0.1 since it has the closest training and validation accuracy scores, implying that this learning rate is not overfitted.

 <img src= "https://github.com/DAsInDavid1/Data_Bootcamp_Final/blob/Machine-Learning-Model-Updating/Pictures/Learning_rates.png" width=25% height=25%>

-However, as seen with the confusion matrix we have a relitivly high False Negatives causing us to have a low recall (sensitivity) rate.
-And when concerning coronary heart disease, it is extremly important to have a good sensitivity rate.
-We will need to look into raising our sensitivy rate to an acceptable standard.
+However, as seen with the confusion matrix we have a relatively high False Negatives causing us to have a low recall (sensitivity) rate.
+And when concerning coronary heart disease, it is extremely important to have a good sensitivity rate.
+We will need to look into raising our sensitivity rate to an acceptable standard.

 | Confusion Matrix  | Classification Report
 | ------------- | -------------
 | <img src= "https://github.com/DAsInDavid1/Data_Bootcamp_Final/blob/Machine-Learning-Model-Updating/Pictures/Confusion_Matrix_1.png" width=100% height=100%>   | <img src= "https://github.com/DAsInDavid1/Data_Bootcamp_Final/blob/Machine-Learning-Model-Updating/Pictures/Classification_report_1.png" width=100% height=100%>

 #### Secondary Phase, Choosing a Best Model
-After getting the framework for a machine learning model into place, we tested 3 more differnt models to see which one would give us the best base score we were looking for.
-The condition was a higher sensititivy score, along with a resonable accuracy score of somwhere above 60%.
+After getting the framework for a machine learning model into place, we tested 3 more different models to see which one would give us the best base score we were looking for.
+The condition was a higher sensititivy score, along with a reasonable accuracy score of somewhere above 60%.

 | Gradient Boosting Classifier  | Decision Tree
 | ------------- | -------------